mmyang123/state-finance/README.md

 1. Open your terminal program and clone this *state-finance* repository.

 2. Once cloned, open PgAdmin to access PostgreSQL.
-Create a database called *state_finance*
+Create a database called *state_finance*.

 3. Open a query tool in the database, and then open the *schema.sql* file from the repository.